scorsi/os-kernel/README.md

-# myLinux
+# OS Kernel
-A homemade OS
+A homemade kernel

-Currently only one non-functional kernel is available.